This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #MakeHerMothersDay #CollectiveBias

 Did you know?

 Buckwheat is not a derivative of wheat and is entirely gluten-free.
 Buckwheat is actually a seed and has a delightful, dark brown color that makes it perfect for muffins like these.
 Using all buckwheat flour in a baked recipe, however, is not optimal.
 So, I’ve paired with it oat flour and coconut flour for a cake-like, really nice and light muffin that’s so moist and nutty.
 Buckwheat is a great source of minerals such as magnesium, and it’s a good source of amino acids and immunity-supportive antioxidants.

 Gluten-Free?
 No problem.

 These muffins are naturally gluten-free!
 Just be sure you use gluten-free oat flour if you’re super sensitive since oat flour can be contaminated with wheat during the processing of grains.

-I also sweetened these muffins naturally with fruit and with a touch of stevia.
-My mom normally hates stevia, but in a baking recipe mixed with fruit, she doesn’t even know it’s there.
-The result is a healthy muffin with no refined flour, no oil, and no added sugar, but also a batch of muffins that are still flavorful and reminiscent of traditional muffins that everyone loves.
+I also sweetened these muffins naturally with fruit and with a touch of stevia (or pure organic maple syrup, which I also tested and love).
+My mom normally hates stevia (even though I love it!), but when I use it in a baking recipe mixed with fruit, she doesn’t even know it’s there.
+The result is a batch of healthy muffins that are still flavorful and reminiscent of traditional muffins that everyone loves!